williamdegroot/Chess-112/README.txt

 If there is a three-fold-repetition, the player will be alerted and be given the option to end the game.

 Press ok to play and enjoy!

+Created by William DeGroot, Will Fishell, and Arianna Mordy